Resistance distance distribution in large sparse random graphs: Introduction

 A complementary viewpoint is provided by the {\it resistance distance} \cite{resdist1,resdist2,resdist3,resdist4,resdist5} defined by assigning resistances of 1 ohm to the graph edges and measuring the ordinary electric resistance between vertices $i$ and $j$.
 This quantity is naturally expressed through the inverse of the {\it graph Laplacian} and is therefore closely related \cite{commute} to diffusion and random walks on graphs \cite{lovasz}, measuring the time a random walker starting at point $i$ typically needs to reach point $j$, which leads to the alternative name {\it commute distance}.
 Resistance distances thus in principle capture properties of all possible paths, though there are important qualifications to this statement \cite{lostspace1}, see below.
 In view of these appealing properties, resistance distances have surfaced in research on subjects as diverse as theoretical physics \cite{phys1,phys2}, chemistry and bioinformatics \cite{chem1,chem1a,chem2,chem2a,chem3,chem4}, mathematical graph theory \cite{graphinv,cacti1,cacti2}, data analysis and computer science \cite{cs1,cs2,cs3,cs4,cs5,cs6,cs7,cs8,cs9,cs10,cs11,cs12,cs13}.
 Studying resistance distance can also be useful for understanding nutrient transport in leaf vascular networks, as hydraulic conductance of laminar flows in this setting can be equivalently studied in terms of electrical conductance in resistor networks \cite{vasc1,vasc2,vasc3,vasc4}.

 One important characterization of graph distances is given by how they behave in random graphs.
 For the shortest path distance, this question has been studied rather extensively \cite{diam1,diam2,short1,short2,short3,short4}.
 By contrast, studies of the distribution of resistance distances have mostly been limited to concentration phenomena, as in \cite{lostspace1,resdistconc1,resdistconc2}.
 Indeed, under the assumption that the mean degree grows with the number of vertices (this growth may be very modest, for example, logarithmic), in the large graph limit, the resistance distance between vertices $i$ and $j$ of degrees $d_i$ and $d_j$ almost surely equals $1/d_i+1/d_j$, the relevance of this number pointed out already in \cite{lovasz}.
-These concentration phenomena have underlied the critique of resistance distance developed in \cite{lostspace1} as the simple number $1/d_i+1/d_j$ cannot possibly hold any refined information on the path properties on graphs, and some modifications of the usual resistance distance definition have been proposed \cite{lostspace2} to address these shortcomings.\footnote{We mention additionally that studies have been undertaken of systems where the resistance values, rather than the underlying network structure, are random \cite{randres}.} At the same time, concentration phenomena do not occur if the mean degree stays finite at $N\to\infty$ and the resistance distributions are not only nontrivial, but also ornately shaped.
+These concentration phenomena inspired the critique of resistance distance developed in \cite{lostspace1}, as the simple number $1/d_i+1/d_j$ cannot possibly hold any refined information on the path properties of graphs, and some modifications of the usual resistance distance definition have been proposed \cite{lostspace2} to address these shortcomings.\footnote{We mention additionally that studies have been undertaken of systems where the resistance values assigned to the edges, rather than the underlying graph structure, are random \cite{randres}.
+The problem of choosing the edge resistance values on a given graph to minimize the overall average resistance has been considered in \cite{minimize}.} At the same time, concentration phenomena do not occur if the mean degree stays finite at $N\to\infty$ and the resistance distributions are not only nontrivial, but also ornately shaped.
 This is straightforwardly verified by simulating a finite mean degree \ER graph obtained by randomly and independently connecting $N$ points with probability $c/N$ per edge, where $N$ is large and the mean vertex degree $c$ is fixed.